MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1028.md

 |    5    |  636.4   |CV = 0.023|
 |    6    |  629.2   |          |

 8.2.
-Pooled coefficient of variation - Air Samples.
+Pooled coefficient of variation—Air Samples.
 The pooled coefficient of variation for the analytical procedure was determined by 1 µL replicate injections of analytical standards.
 The standards were 16.04, 32.08, and 64.16 µg/mL, which are equivalent to 0.5, 1.0, and 2.0 ppm for a 10 L air sample respectively.

 |Injection |Area Counts|       |       |
 |----------|-----------|-------|-------|